openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 Disabling this feature allows granular control, which event types will be used.
 This is also required when the Shelly devices are not located on the same IP subnet (e.g. using a VPN).
 In this case autoCoIoT should be disabled, CoIoT events will not work, because the underlying CoAP protocol is based on Multicast IP, which usually doesn't passes a VPN or routed network.

+## Firmware

+The binding requires firmware version 1.7.0 or newer to enable all features, version 1.9.2 is recommended.
+Some of the features are enabled dynamically or are not available depending on device type and firmware release.
+The Web UI of the Shelly device displays the current firmware version under Settings:Firmware and shows an update option when a newer version is available.

+The current firmware version is reported in the Thing Properties.
+A dedicated channel (device#updateAvailable) indicates the availability of a newer firmware.
+Use the device's Web UI or the Shelly App to perform the update.

+Check [Advanced Users](doc/AdvancedUsers.md) for information how to upgrade your device.

+Once you have updated the device **you should delete and re-discover** the openHAB Thing.
+Battery powered devices need to wake up by pressing the button.
+This makes sure that the Thing is correctly initialized and all supported channels are created. openHAB will kill the item linkage.
+At a minimum you should restart the binding on the openHAB console if you don't want to re-discover the things.

 ## Discovery

 In general devices need to be powered to be discovered by the binding.